Animal shelter urges pet owners to keep pets safely indoors with current ID tag

 PHS animal control officers will be on the lookout for lost and scared pets throughout the extended holiday.
-If your pet gets lost, visit the Pasadena Humane Society & SPCA daily and fill out a lost report in our office.
-Regularly check the animal listings on pasadenahumane.org.
+If your pet does get lost, please visit the Pasadena Humane Society & SPCA daily and fill out a lost report in our office.
+We also recommend you regularly visit pasadenahumane.org to view all animals currently housed at the shelter.
 The online list is updated hourly.
-Get your pet chipped at the Pasadena Humane walk-in wellness clinic on Wednesdays and Saturdays and pick up an ID tag at organization’s Shelter Shop located at 361 S. Raymond Avenue in Pasadena.

 Have a safe and happy New Year!

 The Pasadena Humane Society & SPCA is an open door, community-funded center, which provides all animals a place where they receive a safe haven, care and respect.
 The organization provides essential animal welfare and control services throughout the Greater Los Angeles Area.
 For more information, visit www.pasadenahumane.org.